Mary Harney: Foundation of Progressive Democrats: 1985–1997

 Harney went on to become a founder member of the Progressive Democrats with Desmond O'Malley and Bobby Molloy in December 1985.

 Following the 1989 general election the Progressive Democrats entered into a coalition government with Fianna Fáil, led at the time by Charles Haughey.
 Harney was appointed Minister of State with responsibility for Environmental Protection.
 As Minister of State she championed legislation to ban the sale of bituminous coal in Dublin, thereby eliminating smog from the city.
 She served in this position until the party withdrew from government in late 1992.
-In February 1993, Harney was appointed Deputy Leader of the Progressive Democrats, and succeeded O'Malley as party Leader in October of that year, making her the first female leader of an Irish political party in Dáil Eireann.
+In February 1993, Harney was appointed deputy leader of the Progressive Democrats, and succeeded O'Malley as party leader in October of that year, making her the first female leader of an Irish political party in Dáil Eireann.

-Entering coalition with Fianna Fáil again: 1997–2004
+Return to coalition with Fianna Fáil: 1997–2004

 Following the 1997 general election and lengthy negotiations, the Progressive Democrats entered into coalition government with Fianna Fáil.
-Harney was appointed the first female Tánaiste and Minister for Enterprise, Trade and Employment.
+Harney was appointed the first female Tánaiste and first female Minister for Enterprise, Trade and Employment.
 Harney used her powers to initiate thirteen investigations into companies which tribunals had suggested might have breached company law.
 After the 2002 general election Harney led the Progressive Democrats, who had doubled their seats from four to eight, back into coalition with Fianna Fáil, the first time a government had been re-elected since 1969.
 She was re-appointed Tánaiste and Minister for Enterprise, Trade and Employment.
 She inaugurated the Personal Injuries Assessment Board (PIAB) in May 2004, to reduce high litigation costs in personal injuries cases and to compensate claimants quickly and cheaply.
 This was a major reform of the insurance market long opposed by the legal profession.

 Harney was Ireland's representative to the European Council of Ministers for the Software Patents Directive.
-Because the Council's first reading fell during the Irish Presidency of the European Council, she was chair of the meeting that discarded the amendments by the European Parliament which confirmed the exclusion of software innovations from what constitutes patentable subject matter.
+Because the council's first reading fell during the Irish Presidency of the European Council, she was chair of the meeting that discarded the amendments by the European Parliament which confirmed the exclusion of software innovations from what constitutes patentable subject matter.

 In December 2001, Harney controversially used an Air Corps aircraft to travel to County Leitrim to open a friend's off-licence in Manorhamilton; the trip cost €1,500.
 Harney later apologised for having abused her position in using the plane for non-government business, and admitted that using the plane was wrong.
 The aircraft was to be used 90% of the time exclusively for maritime surveillance.